Gina Gillespie: Acting career

 She continued to act in both television series and films, including playing dual roles in Pippi Longstocking, a 1961 episode of Shirley Temple's Storybook.
 The story differs from the famous children's novel, for it is about a girl named Susan Ann Scholfield who tells her younger sister that, if she had her own way, she would be a girl named Pippi and live in a house with a monkey, a horse and a box of gold.
 The episode then shows the adventures Susan imagines.

+In 1961, she appeared in an episode of Boris Karloff's Thriller - Mr. George, a story by August Derleth, and directed by Ida Lupino.
+Lucy Chase Williams interviewed her for the commentary track of the DVD issue for this episode.

-In 1962 Gillespie played the role of young Blanche in the critically acclaimed film What Ever Happened to Baby Jane?, and received good reviews for her performance.
+In 1962 Gillespie played the role of young Blanche in the film What Ever Happened to Baby Jane?, and received good reviews for her performance.

 In 1964 she was cast as Mimi Scott, the tomboyish younger sister in the television series Karen, which was broadcast on NBC from October 5, 1964, to August 30, 1965.

 Filmography

 Later life

 Gillespie graduated from Providence High School in Burbank, and married James MacDonald on May 5, 1973.
 She later attended the University of La Verne College of Law and graduated Cum Laude in 1988.
 After being admitted to the California State Bar she became a practicing attorney.